Blue Heelers: episode guide

 As part of PJ and Amy's investigation into an assault, a truck driver is found to have contraband tobacco amongst his load.
 When he is brought in, PJ begins to notice that Amy is behaving oddly - she avoids meeting the man, yet seems determined to prove him guilty, despite discrepancies in the evidence.

 PJ does some checking and discovers the man is Amy's cousin, the son of the uncle who sexually abused Amy as a child.
-PJ solves the crime tobacco theft and assault crime, but not to Amy's satisfaction.
+PJ solves the tobacco theft and assault crimes, but not to Amy's satisfaction.
 He tells Amy she should be targeting her uncle, not her cousin.

 Mark insists on bringing in a tax official to investigate the stolen tobacco, in spite of Tom's orders not to do so, heightening the power struggle between Tom and his sergeant.